-Great Expectations is an open source Python-based data validation framework.
-You can test your data by expressing what you “expect” from it as simple declarative statements in Python, then run validations using those “expectations” against datasets with Checkpoints.
-Astronomer, with help from Superconductive, maintains an Airflow provider that gives users a convenient method for running validations directly from their DAGs.
+Great Expectations (GX) is an open source Python-based data validation framework.
+You can test your data by expressing what you “expect” from it as simple declarative statements in JSON or YAML, then run validations using those Expectation Suites against data in a Source Data System or a pandas DataFrame.
+Astronomer, with help from Superconductive, maintains the Great Expectations Airflow Provider that gives users a convenient method for running validations directly from their DAGs.

 To get the most out of this tutorial, make sure you have an understanding of:

 - The basics of Great Expectations.
-See Getting started with Great Expectations.
+See GX Quickstart.

 - Airflow fundamentals, such as writing DAGs and defining tasks.
 See Get started with Apache Airflow.